LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Abstract

-{\bf Abstract-- } This paper presents \thesystem, a mathematical framework for accurately computing one-way latency (for uplink and downlink) in the 5G RAN across diverse system configurations. \thesystem models latency sources at every layer of the Radio Access Network (RAN), pinpointing system-level bottlenecks--such as radio interfaces, scheduling policies, and hardware/software constraints--while capturing their intricate dependencies and their stochastic nature. \thesystem also includes a configuration optimizer that uses its mathematical models to search through hundreds of billions of configurations and find settings that meet latency-reliability targets under user constraints.
-We validate \thesystem on two open-sourced 5G RAN testbeds (srsRAN and OAI), demonstrating that it can closely match empirical latency distributions and significantly outperform prior analytical models and widely used simulators (MATLAB 5G Toolbox, 5G-LENA).
-It can also find system configurations that meet Ultra-Reliable Low-Latency Communications (URLLC) targets and enable network operators to efficiently identify the best setup for their systems.
+This paper presents \thesystem, a mathematical framework for computing one-way uplink and downlink latency in fifth-generation radio access networks across diverse system configurations. \thesystem models latency sources across the protocol stack, including radio interfaces, scheduling decisions, processing delays, frame structures, and hardware and software constraints, while capturing dependencies among configuration parameters and stochastic sources of delay.
+The framework also includes a configuration analyzer that uses these models to search billions of candidate settings and identify those that satisfy latency-reliability targets under user-specified constraints.
+We validate \thesystem on two open-source fifth-generation radio access network testbeds, as well as on measurements from a public commercial fifth-generation network.
+The results show that \thesystem closely matches empirical latency distributions, captures observed lower and upper latency bounds, and substantially outperforms prior analytical models and widely used fifth-generation network simulators. \thesystem can determine whether ultra-reliable low-latency communication targets are feasible for a given deployment and, when they are feasible, efficiently find satisfying configurations, helping network operators reason about latency modeling, configuration analysis, and system-level bottlenecks.